 Contrary to popular opinion, marijuana legalization does not increase crime rates.
 Quite the opposite — legalization leads to a reduction in some types of crime.

 No More Marijuana Busts

 Naturally, crimes related to cannabis possession, production, or distribution plummet.
-For example, the number of cannabis arrests decreased by 50% in Colorado during 2012-2017 (from 12,709 to 6,153 arrests).
-As for Alaska — the rate reduced by 93%!
+For example, the number of cannabis arrests decreased by 68% in Colorado through 2012–2019 (from 13,225 to 4,290 arrests).

 Crime Solving Speed

-In one word, federal marijuana legalization would bring more law and order into the country.
+This means that federal marijuana legalization could bring more law and order into the country.

 - California (the first state to legalize weed (medical) in 1996)

 Based on everything that has been outlined so far, the question arises why we even have to discuss the pros and cons of weed.
 Pharmaceutical companies and their overbearing influence aside, there are some health concerns regarding cannabis usage.

 First of all, the hospitalization rates due to marijuana usage have risen.
 One more argument for the necessity of debate on the pros and cons of legalizing marijuana is that marijuana poisoning rates went up too.
 Scromiting is extremely unpleasant and potentially dangerous too.

 It isn’t possible to die due to marijuana overdose, but the feeling is far from pleasant.